earthlab/earthpy/README.md

 ## Testing

 This package uses [pytest](https://pytest.org/) for tests.
-To run tests locally, you can exectute the command `pytest`.
+To run tests locally, execute the command `pytest` from the command line.
-Tests will also be run on Travis CI, and upon a successful build test coverage information will be uploaded to Codecov.